create3000/x_ite/docs/_posts/accessing-the-external-browser.md

   $("#change-background") .on ("change", changeBackground);
   $("#spin")              .on ("click",  spin);

-  // Add a field callback to be notified when cycleTime is fired. "check" is an arbitrary
+  // Add a field callback to be notified when cycleTime is fired. "check" is an
-  // string to identify the callback, especially if you want to remove the callback later. timer .addFieldCallback ("check", "cycleTime", value => {
+  // arbitrary string to identify the callback, for example if you want to
+  // remove the callback later.
+  timer .addFieldCallback ("check", "cycleTime", value => {
     console .log (`cycleTime: ${value}`);